Exotic Invertible Phases with Higher-Group Symmetries: Review: invertible fermionic particle topological order in 1+1d

 where $b$ is the $\mathbb{Z}_2$ one-form gauge field.
 The quadratic function $q$ satisfies $q_{\rho_1}(x+y)=q_{\rho_1}(x)+q_{\rho_1}(y)+2x\cup y$ mod $4$ for $\mathbb{Z}_2$ one-forms $x,y$; such quadratic functions are labelled by $\mathbb{Z}_2$ one-cochain $\rho_1$, which corresponds to the spin structures.
 It can also be understood as counting the self intersection of $\mathbb{Z}_2$ valued cycles modulo $4$.
 We summarize some mathematical property of the quadratic function $q$ in Appendix \ref{app:quadratic}.

 The theory has a unique ground state on any space manifold and it describes an invertible topological order.
+One way to see this is by stacking the theory with its complex conjugation, whose gauge field denoted by $b'$: the total action is

+where $b'$ acts as a Lagrangian multiplier that forces $b''=0$, and thus the total theory is trivial.
+This shows that the theory (\ref{eqn:Z21+1d}) is invertible, with the inverse theory given by the complex conjugated theory described by the gauge field $b'$.
+In particular, the theory is gapped with a unique ground state.

 The theory has $\mathbb{Z}_2$ 0-form symmetry generated by the closed loop $\oint b$.
 Denote the background of the symmetry by $\rho_1$.
 Due to the quadratic action of the gauge field, the symmetry mixes with the spacetime symmetry to form the extension $Spin(d)$ and it can be identified with the fermion parity symmetry.
 The background satisfies

 where $w_2$ is the $\mathbb{Z}_2$ two-cocycle that represents the second Stiefel-Whitney class of the manifold.

 The 0-form symmetry transforms disorder operator of the one-form gauge field $b$.
 It is a point operator that carries unit holonomy $\oint b=1$.
 As the 0-form symmetry is the fermion parity symmetry, the operator is a fermion.
 Due to the quadratic action of $b$, it also carries gauge charge\footnote{ For instance, we can take the theory on $S^2$ with the disorder operator inserted at a point on $S^2$, and we take $S^2$ to be infinitely elongated along a direction.
 This means that when expressing $S^2$ as fibration of $S^1$ over an infinite interval $(-\infty,\infty)$ with the disorder operator inserted at $+\infty$, the $S^1$ carries holonomy of the one-form gauge field $b$.
 In other words, $b=b'+\Omega$ where $\Omega$ is the volume form on $S^1$ and $b'$ is in the perpendicular direction.
 Then when we take the size of $S^1$ to be small, the system can be described by disorder operator attached to